 Based on sampling campaigns, modelling and additional laboratory experiments, hitherto unconsidered sources and sinks for microplastic are quantified.
 Microplastic contamination in the German Danube catchment is balanced and strategies for its reduction are derived.

-The MicBin project aims to be the first to account for the entry of plastic particles for a major inland water catchment area.
-The German Danube catchment area is used as an exemplary research subject.
-Plastic particles will be sampled in extensive measurement campaigns at the key Danube inflows and then analysed with different complementary methods.
-The focus of the project lies in investigating microplastic particles (plastic particles with a diameter < 5 mm), considering very small, little investigated, visually imperceptible particles of less than 300 µm.
+The project MicBin aims to balance the entry of plastic particles for a major inland water catchment area, using the German Danube catchment as exemplary research area.
+During extensive measurement campaigns at main Danube tributaries, plastic particles are sampled and subsequently analysed with different complementary methods.
+The focus of the project is the investigation of microplastic particles (plastic particles with a diameter < 5 mm), including very small, scarcely investigated and visually imperceptible particles of less than 300 µm.

-In addition to the measurement campaigns in the Danube catchment area, selected samplings and supplementary laboratory experiments will be performed to investigate possible sources (e.g. waste water treatment plants, agricultural areas), sinks (e.g. barrages, soils) and processes such as the fragmentation and relocation of plastic particles in water.
-The measurement results from the field and laboratory trials will form the basis of process- and transport-oriented models that are used to help determine the total microplastic load in the Danube catchment area.
-By using scenario analyses and transferring the models to other river catchments, promising measures can be identified to reduce plastic pollution across river catchment areas.
+In addition to the measurement campaigns within the Danube catchment area, supplementary laboratory experiments and sampling is performed to identify possible sources (e.g. waste water treatment plants, agricultural areas), sinks (e.g. soils) and processes such as the fragmentation and relocation of plastic particles.
+The measurement results from field and laboratory studies are implemented into process- and transport-oriented models to determine the total microplastic load in the Danube catchment area.
+By using scenario analysis and by transfer of the models to other river catchments, promising measures can be identified to reduce plastic pollution in various river catchment areas.